 Thus, thankfully, churches such as the Uniting Church have been re-discovering Lent in recent decades.

 And, for those who’d like to “give something up for Lent”, I have two suggestions.

 - The first is to take something essentially innocent, and give it up for Lent, with the intention being that (when Lent is over) we can enjoy what we gave up with a greater sense of thanksgiving to God.
 Many Christians choose to do this with some favourite treat, such as chocolate.
 This is a classic way for some Christians to “do” Lent.
 Can I say, please, if you know someone else doing this for Lent, be supportive.
 It really isn’t funny to wave a chocolate bar under the nose of someone giving up chocolate for Lent.
 This is not how to be Christ’s person to your neighbour.

 - The second idea is to take something harmful, and to give it up permanently … beginning with Lent.
 Perhaps this Lent can be your time to give up smoking.
-Perhaps this Lent can be your time to seriously challenge some long-standing racial, religious, or cultural prejudice, such as your prejudices against people of colour, or Jews, or Muslims, or Catholics, or LGBT people.
+Perhaps this Lent can be your time to seriously challenge some long-standing racial, religious, or cultural prejudice, such as your prejudices against Indigenous people, or other people of colour, or Jews, or Muslims, or Catholics, or LGBT+ people.